metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-648.md

 ---
 ## #366 Faulty unique constraint on M_PriceList

-> Testcase to check the unique constraing for pricelists is working correctly.
+> Testcase to check the unique constraint for pricelists is working correctly.

 1. Open pricelist CP, check the country